 I love making quiche from wild greens.
 When we harvest healthy wild greens from unsprayed areas, the plants are so nourishing to us and our loved ones.
 It’s another layer of getting the medicine to the people in a way that they will love to eat!
 Cooking for people is one of my favorite things to do.
-Most Thursday evenings mean 6 or more at the table – menfolk hungry from a hard day’s labor, and us women who did the cooking.
-My menfolk build houses all day and come home filthy and hungry!
-Thursday night is currently my favorite night of the week!
-I like to pair up the quiche with a formidable salad full of wild and garden greens, chopped veggies, chopped nuts, dried fruit such as cranberries or raisins, fresh chopped apples, chunks of cheese and a good home made salad dressing.
-The men always demand a good dessert….see the blog for recipes….and I love to listen to them groan with pleasure as they eat.
+My man builds houses all day and comes home filthy and hungry.
+I like to pair up the quiche with a formidable salad full of wild and garden greens, chopped veggies, chopped nuts, dried fruit such as cranberries or raisins, fresh chopped apples, chunks of cheese and a good homemade salad dressing.
+I love to listen to him groan with pleasure as he eats.
 For me, that’s all the thanks I need.

 • 1 cup flour of choice.

 • 1/3 cup plus 1 Tbsp. chilled Irish butter

 Cut the butter into the flour until they are completely incorporated with each other.
 Add 2 Tbsp cold water and quickly stir around with your fingers until the mass holds together in a ball, adding the extra 1 Tbsp water if needed.
 Toss some flour on the counter, and press the ball onto the flour until it’s slightly flattened.
 Turn over and dust both the counter and crust with flour.
 Roll out and place in a glass pie pan.
 For easy transfer, fold the pie crust in half.
 Line the fold in the middle of the pie pan and unfold.
 Arrange the pie crust and pinch the edges to make them look cute.

 Saute until tender in 2 Tbsp olive oil or Irish butter, and place on top of the pie crust: